 Ok, let’s address the Donphan in the room.
 The performance of Pokemon Scarlet and Violet is bad.
 There are frequent frame drops for even the smaller transitions like entering a battle or throwing a Pokeball.
 There’s a reoccurring pop-in with Pokemon suddenly existing just a few meters away from you or clipping through walls or the floor.
 There are even issues of background characters runnings at below 10 fps until you get closer to them.
 It’s a mess and I truly hope that these issues are patched out later down the line.

 I will say however it’s not completely unplayable.
 The jank is very distracting and happens far too regularly but the game never outright crashed or put me in a situation where it was too unbearable to keep playing.
-A lot of the absolute worst of the glitches that have been circulating on social media like falling through the floor or characters breaking model, also never happened to me throughout my playthrough.
+A lot of the absolute worst of the glitches that have been circulating on social media like falling through the floor or characters breaking models, also never happened to me throughout my playthrough.

 How much you’ll enjoy this game will really depend on how much you can tolerate the performance.
 Personally, I was able to put up with it.
 As previously stated, the jank never got to a point where it was seriously affecting the gameplay and I found I was still getting into the game regardless.
 That isn’t an excuse for it though.
 It’s a major issue that the developers of such a large IP should have ironed out before release.